 Body Doubling Changes our perception of work

-When you think about working, you think about doing things you do not want to do.
+When you think about working, you think about doing things you don’t want to do.
 Am I right?

 We also picture work as a solitary activity, because even when you work in an office you generally work alone at your desk.
 During the pandemic this feeling of isolation was a serious road block for so many adults with ADHD.

 Feeling like you are obligated to do something makes it less pleasant all around.
 There is nothing yuckier than saying, “I should….”, right?

 Body doubling gives me just enough social interaction so I do not feel alone.
 Though we have different projects and goals, we are all in this together.

 Teamwork makes the dream work?
 Cheesy but true.

 Picture this: It’s 2pm on a Tuesday and you’ve been online body doubling for about an hour.
 In that time You have completed your meal plan for the week, and cleaned out your email inbox.